 PEMF technology has been shown to have antidepressant properties that are more effective than antidepressants.

-How is depression and anxiety managed medically?
+How are depression and anxiety managed medically?

 Despite the fact that depression and anxiety are two distinct disorders, they share many of the same therapies.
 It’s possible to employ a mixture of these to treat both problems at the same time.